singular-gpispace/pfd-parallel/README.md

 ```

-Note: If you experience connection timeouts due to a slow internet connection you can set in the following file the variable `connect_timeout` to a larger value, or to zero, which means no timeout.
+Note: If you experience connection timeouts due to a slow internet connection you can set in the following file the variable `connect_timeout` to a larger value.
 ```bash
 $software_ROOT/spack/etc/spack/defaults/config.yaml